 Outside of EPCOT, share a family-style meal of pappardelle at Trattoria Il Mulino at Walt Disney World Swan Resort, or chow down on lasagna at the casual Trattoria al Forno at Disney’s BoardWalk.

-- Remember to warm up your muscles by walking and stretching.
+- Remember to warm up your muscles by walking and stretching before your race.

-- Place your clear runDisney bag into bag check or leave it in the trunk of your car.
+- Place your clear runDisney bag into bag check, or leave it in the trunk of your locked car.

 - Once you get into your corral, set up your playlist and any apps you want to use during the race.

-- Share some laughs with your friends and fellow runners — this should be a fun race. 🙂
+- Share some laughs with your friends and fellow runners!

 - Keep your eyes open and look around — you won’t want to miss all the fun costumes!